CtrlK

 Trigger Term Quality

-Explicitly includes natural trigger terms users would say: 'taskwarrior', 'task warrior', 'tw', and 'task management'.
-These cover common variations including abbreviations.
+Includes natural trigger terms users would say: 'taskwarrior', 'task warrior', 'tw', 'task management'.
+These cover common variations including abbreviations and alternate spellings.

 3 / 3